Low Taper Fade Wavy Haircuts for Men

 Long Wavy Top with Low Tapered Sides

-For men who prefer movement, the long wavy top with low tapered sides delivers both structure and freedom.
-The length allows waves to fall naturally, while the taper keeps edges tidy.
-It’s best for relaxed, weekend-ready energy.
-Occasional layering keeps the style balanced, and a sulfate-free shampoo maintains softness and definition.
+For more movement, a long wavy top over low tapered sides gives you structure and freedom — the length lets the waves fall naturally while the taper keeps the edges tidy.
+It’s best for relaxed, weekend energy.
+Occasional layering keeps it balanced, and a sulfate-free shampoo keeps the waves soft and defined.

 Classic Wavy Side Part with Low Fade